dfinity/motoko/design/DFX-Interface.md

 For every actor import using `import "ic:canisterhexid"` (or `import "ic:canisteralias"` if `canisteralias` resolves to `canisterhexid` as described above), the motoko compiler assumes the presence of a file `canisterhexid.did` in the actor idl path specified by `--actor-idl`.

-The `caniserid` here refers the “textual representation“ without the `ic:` prefix, but including the checksum.
+The `canisterid` here refers the “textual representation“ without the `ic:` prefix, but including the checksum.
 Note that this representation is unique.

 This files informs motoko about the interface of that canister.
 It could be the output of `moc --idl` for a locally known canister, or the IDL file as fetched from the Internet Computer, or created any other way.